jnko/SimpleDatabaseBackup/README.md

 SimpleDatabaseBackup is fully cross-platform compatible.

 # Can I change the number of backups ?
 At the moment it it hard-coded in the sources, but you may follow the excellent documentation on the KeePass website and build your own customized plugin.
-The other way could be to create an issue here and I probably add this freature request.
+On the other hand you can create an issue here and I probably add this freature request.

 # Further information
 This plugin is heavily based on the DatabaseBackup plugin from Francis Noël which you can find here: http://keepass.info/plugins.html#databasebackup